Bension Kohen: Lineage

 In the introduction to his work, Kohen provides a purported lineage going back over a dozen generations of kohanim born at Djerba (also see History of the Jews in Tunisia.)
 Among his claimed patrilineal ancestors are Rabbi Shaul HaKohen (d.
 1848), himself an author of multiple works on Hebrew grammar.
 Citing a similar lineage table from Heritage of Yehoyada HaKohen (נוריש יהוידע הכהן), Kohen claims to trace the family back to Yitzchak HaKohen the Elder, who had emigrated from Israel to Djerba at the Second Temple Destruction.

-Safath Emeth (שפת אמת/שפתי כהן :מבטא לשון הקודש כהלכה)
+Safath Emeth

 Kohen's flagship work, the Safath Emeth, was first printed in Jerusalem in 1987.
 The work presents evidence for the pronunciation of liturgical Hebrew based on Geonic literature, such as the Saadya Gaon, and the writings of medieval Hebrew scholars and grammarians such as Rabbi Yitzhak ben Shlomo Yisraeli, Rabbi Abraham ibn Ezra, and the Rabbi David Kimchi.
 Safath Emeth includes lengthy discussions of each individual Hebrew consonant and vowel as well as a treatise on the grammatical principles of vocalic shewa.